I am of my parents. They raised me to:

-I’m excited you’re here!
 I want you to know that I'm a poet.
 I first started writing poems as a young kid trying to understand deep grief.
-I found that poetry allowed me to develop language, communicate with myself, play in the abstract, & explore through time, & spin on what's possible.
+I found that poetry allowed me to develop language, communicate with myself, play in the abstract, explore through time, & spin on what's possible.
 I've played with myself as poet in many ways over the years & always fantasized about a life in which I could be a poet every day.
 What held me back was a long held fear that poetry was so personal it was indulgent, especially in the face of urgent justice work I could be doing instead.
 I finally came to understand just how revolutionary poetry is, and in fact, how essential it is to resistance.
-This year I've taken the work of poetry seriously, integrating writing time into my calendar with intention.
+Starting in 2020, I've taken the work of poetry seriously, integrating writing time into my calendar with intention.
 You can read about my quarterly retreats here.
 You can read my poems here.
 You can stay posted on my upcoming book by subscribing to my newsletter.

 I'm also deeply invested in prisoner liberation & reimagining what justice looks like.
 I've been involved in social justice work since middle school.
-I've specifically been doing criminal justice and prison justice work for 10 years.
-In 2015 my business partner and I founded Criminal Defense Support Services, LLC where I work as a mitigation investigator, investigation team leader, and and ran the business until we moved under the Oregon Justice Resource Center (OJRC) umbrella.
+I've specifically been doing criminal justice and prison justice work for a little over a decade.
+In 2015 a dear friend and I founded Criminal Defense Support Services, LLC where I worked as a mitigation investigator, investigation team leader, and and ran the business until we moved under the Oregon Justice Resource Center (OJRC) umbrella.
 I now work full time in the Youth Justice Project of OJRC advocating for those who committed violent crimes as children and are serving life sentences in the adult prison system.
 I also have the pleasure of continuing to train and lead our investigation team, currently made up of all women – a really different scene than I started in 6 years ago.

 The simplest way to describe what I "do" is to call it prisoner liberation work.
 The central questions that guide my work come from transformative justice and liberation praxis – what needs to happen to get free?
 What harm has occurred and what needs to happen in order to prevent harm in the future?
 How did the harm happen in the first place?
 Now how do we move toward freedom?

-My work is for anyone looking to confront the harm of the criminal legal system.
+My work is for anyone looking to confront the harm of our criminal legal system.

 I'm happy to be your accomplice.

-My latest poem is Pyeonghwa Highway, North from Uijeongbu.
+My latest poem is Strange/Estrange.
 You can read it here.

 The poem that made me want to start sharing with y'all is this one, Astral Bodies.